serkonda7/textmate-grammar-test/README.md

 Write unit or snapshot tests for TextMate grammars validated against the VS Code TextMate engine.

+## Why this fork exists
+The original [vscode-tmgrammar-test](https://github.com/PanAeon/vscode-tmgrammar-test) seems no longer maintained.
+This fork addresses key points like dependency updates, technical debt and reported bugs.

 ## Installation

 As a project dependency: